 The Agencies presume that market conditions are conducive to coordinated interaction if firms representing a substantial share in the relevant market appear to have previously engaged in express collusion affecting the relevant market, unless competitive conditions in the market have since changed significantly.
 Previous express collusion in another geographic market will have the same weight if the salient characteristics of that other market at the time of the collusion are comparable to those in the relevant market.
 Failed previous attempts at collusion in the relevant market suggest that successful collusion was difficult pre-merger but not so difficult as to deter attempts, and a merger may tend to make success more likely.
-Previous collusion or attempted collusion in another product market may also be given substantial weight if the salient characteristics of that other market at the time of the collusion are closely comparable to those in the relevant market.
+Previous collusion or attempted collusion in another product market at the time of the collusion are closely comparable to those in the relevant market at the time of the collusion are to those in the relevant market may also be given substantial weight if the salient characteristics of the collusion are closely comparable to those in the relevant market at the time of the collusion are closely comparable to those in the relevant market at the time of the collusion are closely comparable to those in the relevant market.

 A market typically is more vulnerable to coordinated conduct if each competitively important firm's significant competitive initiatives can be promptly and confidently observed by that firm's rivals.
 This is more likely to be the case if the terms offered to customers are relatively transparent.
 Price transparency can be greater for relatively homogeneous products.
 Even if terms of dealing are not transparent, transparency regarding the identities of the firms serving particular customers can give rise to coordination, e.g., through customer or territorial allocation.
 Regular monitoring by suppliers of one another's prices or customers can indicate that the terms offered to customers are relatively transparent.